-The son of a New York health center technician who died at once in her room at an all-inclusive lodge in Punta Cana says Dominican authorities resist doing toxicology exams and pressuring him to have her frame cremated or embalmed earlier than its go back to the U.S.’
+The son of a New York health center technician who died at once in her room at an all-inclusive lodge in Punta Cana says Dominican authorities resist doing toxicology exams and pressuring him to have her frame cremated or embalmed earlier than it goes back to the U.S.’

 “They positioned me in opposition to a wall,” Cox said, relating to the Dominican government, in a smartphone interview from his domestic in Tennessee.
 “The Dominicans said that I had to signal papers giving them permission to take her to a funeral home, and if I didn’t try this in four hours, they were going to don’t forget her a ‘Jane Doe.’
 They stated I had to provide them permission to cremate her or embalm her, or I would in no way get my mother back.”
 “If they classified my mother as a Jane Doe, they told me I would be forfeiting the frame,” Cox stated.
 “I will in no way get hold of a death certificate.
 I will never acquire my mom’s stays. … They did conduct a post-mortem, but they’ll not tell me what it says.”